2019ChenGong/Feta-Pro/README.md

 - `train.n_epochs`: the number of epoch for finetuning on sensitive datasets.
 - `train.dp.n_split`: the number of gradient accumulations for saving GPU memory usage.

-> [!Note]
->
-> DP-LDM originally uses a latent diffusion model as the DP synthesizer.
-For a fair comparison, we now use a standard diffusion model, just like other diffusion-based models, which we call `DP-LDM-SD`.
-In addition, `DP-LDM` means using latent diffusion models (i.e., stabel diffusion) as synthesizers.

 > [!Tip]
 >
-> Experiments such as pretraining or using DPSGD require significant computational resources, as shown in Table 17 of our paper.
+> Experiments such as pretraining or using DPSGD require significant computational resources.
 We recommend to use 4 NVIDIA GeForce A6000 Ada GPUs and 512GB of memory.
 Here are some tips to help users efficiently reduce computational resource usage and running time in an appropriate way:
 > - Reduce `pretrain.n_epochs` and `train.n_epochs`: Reducing the number of pretraining and fine-tuning steps can decrease running time but may also impact the performance of synthetic images.
 > - Increase `train.dp.n_split`: Increasing `train.dp.n_split` enables jobs to run even when GPU memory is insufficient.
 However, this adjustment will lead to longer running times.
-> - Share the pretraing models: Some algorithms can share the same pretrained models, `PDP-Diffusion` and `DP-LDM-SD`, as well as `DP-LoRA and DP-LDM`.
-Additionally, for certain algorithms, different sensitive datasets can also share the same pretrained model.
-For detailed instructions on using pretrained synthesizers, please refer to the section "Directly use the pretrained synthesizers" in [4.3.2 How to run](#432-how-to-run).
-Sharing pretrained models eliminates the need for additional pretraining, helping to save computational resources.

 > [!Warning]